Measurement-assisted non-Gaussian gate for Schr\"odinger cat states preparation: Fock resource state versus cubic phase state: Introduction

-In previous papers~\cite{Sokolov2020,Masalaeva2022,Baeva2023}, we proposed a CV measurement-induced two-node logical gate using a QND entangling operation and a cubic phase state as a resource, which conditionally generate a Schr{\"o}dinger cat state.
-An advantage of this scheme is that the output cat state can be a superposition of two well-spaced on the phase plane ``copies'' of the initial state of the target oscillator.
+By now, the most successful optical method that allows to generate non-classical states of light is the application of intense laser fields to atomic gas~\cite{Lamprou2020, Lewenstein2021, Stammer2022, Rivera-Dean2022}.
+By using this approach, the cat state containing $\langle n\rangle\thickapprox$ 9.4 photons was generated in the experiment~\cite{Rivera-Dean2022}, which is the largest optical cat state to date.

-If Gaussian resource state of the ancilla oscillator is replaced with a non-Gaussian one, like the Fock state~\cite{Ourjoumtsev2007, Etesse2015} or the cubic phase state~\cite{Sokolov2020,Masalaeva2022,Baeva2023}, the result of the measurement of the auxiliary oscillator can be compatible not with one, but with two (or, in general, more) different values of the physical variables of the target oscillator.
-This feature does not appear in Gaussian quantum networks and is crucial for preparing the Schr{\"o}dinger cat states.
-The production of optical Schr{\"o}dinger cat states using a photon number state as a resource, a beamsplitter as an entangling element, and a homodyne detection was experimentally demonstrated in a low-photon regime~\cite{Ourjoumtsev2007,Etesse2015}.
+While most of the schemes proposed and implemented by now rely on such non-Gaussian operations as photon-number measurement and subtraction, the use of the non-Gaussian resource states provides an actual alternative to other cat-states generation methods.
+An auxiliary resource channel can be prepared in the Fock state~\cite{Ourjoumtsev2007,Etesse2015,Jeong2006,Etesse2014,Sychev2019}, or even in complex superpositions which arise in the schemes based on iterative cat breeding.
+The generation of optical Schr{\"o}dinger cat states using a photon number state as a resource, a beamsplitter as an entangling element, and homodyne detection was experimentally demonstrated in a low-photon regime~\cite{Ourjoumtsev2007,Etesse2015}.

+In previous papers~\cite{Sokolov2020, Masalaeva2022, Baeva2023}, we demonstrated that one can implement a CV measurement-induced two-node logical gate using a quantum non-demolition (QND) entangling operation instead of a beamsplitter, and a cubic phase state as an alternative non-Gaussian resource.
+The gate conditionally generates a Schr{\"o}dinger cat state: a superposition of two well-spaced on the phase plane ``copies'' of the initial state of the target oscillator (including not only the vacuum state but also other possible initial states).
+We also proposed a simple visual interpretation of the emergence of cal-like states in similar schemes and their physical properties.
+Hence, there arises a need to compare different schemes and assess the quantum fidelity and the probability of conditional generation of the output cat-like states.

+In this paper, we compare the overall efficiency of the measurement-assisted two-node gate, which is based on the QND entangling operation and the homodyne measurement, for two non-Gaussian resource states of the ancillary oscillator: the Fock resource state versus cubic phase state.